hoooknew/pancake-spotify-player/README.md

 - [ ] style the auth callback page?

 - [ ] expose errors in the login to the user.

+- [ ] add the ability to skip to a new position in the track by clicking on the progress bar.

 # Bugs
 - [ ] there is a meaningful delay between when a state change in requested and when the changed state is available in the server.
 It tends to be less than 250ms.
 I think I need to verify the expected state change took place and retry otherwise.